jhmarlow/ibm-watson-recommendation-engine/README.md

-# User Article Recommendation on IBM Watson
+# User Article Recommendation with IBM Watson

 ## Overview
 This project contains the code developed as part of reccommending articles to users based on a Singular Value Decomposition (SVD) reccomendation engine.
 This ML model is used to identify latent features and articles to recommend users new articles based on the behaviour of similar users.